-Last time, we talked about Six IT Red Flags that can help you identify weaknesses in your IT infrastructure.
+Last time, we talked about Six IT Red Flags to identify weaknesses in IT infrastructure.
 In this post, we’re going to talk about how to address those problems.

 First, figure out what your IT architecture currently looks like.
 Without an accurate picture of your current infrastructure, you’ll waste time trying things that don’t properly address the problems at hand.